YMCA

-YMCA, sometimes regionally called the Y, is a worldwide youth organization based in Geneva, Switzerland, with more than 64 million beneficiaries in 120 countries.
-It was founded on 6 June 1844 by George Williams in London, originally as the Young Men's Christian Association, and aims to put Christian values into practice by developing a healthy "body, mind, and spirit".
+YMCA, sometimes regionally called the Y, is a worldwide youth organisation based in Vernier, Canton of Geneva, Switzerland, with more than 64 million beneficiaries in 120 countries.
+It has nearly 90,000 staff, some 920,000 volunteers and 12,000 branches worldwide.
+It was founded in London on 6 June 1844 by George Williams as the Young Men's Christian Association.
+The organisation's stated aim is to put Christian values into practice by developing a healthy body, mind, and spirit.

-From its inception, it grew rapidly and ultimately became a worldwide movement founded on the principles of muscular Christianity.
+From its inception, YMCA grew rapidly, ultimately becoming a worldwide movement founded on the principles of muscular Christianity.
 Local YMCAs deliver projects and services focused on youth development through a wide variety of youth activities, including providing athletic facilities, holding classes for a wide variety of skills, promoting Christianity, and humanitarian work.

-YMCA is a non-governmental federation, with each independent local YMCA affiliated with its national organization.
-The national organizations, in turn, are part of both an Area Alliance (Europe, Asia Pacific, the Middle East, Africa, Latin America and the Caribbean, the United States, and Canada) and the World Alliance of YMCAs (World YMCA).
-Consequently, all YMCAs are unique, while following certain shared aims, such as the Paris Basis.
+YMCA is a non-governmental federation, with each independent local YMCA affiliated with its national organisation.
+The national organisations, in turn, are part of both a geographically regional area alliance and the World Alliance of YMCA.
+YMCA programs vary between nations and regions, but are all based on the principles espoused in the Paris Basis.

-The YMCA was also considered a parachurch organization based on Protestant values.
-Imitator organizations include the Young Women's Christian Association (YWCA), the Young Men's Hebrew Association (YMHA), and the Young Men's Buddhist Association (YMBA).
-It is also the subject of the 1978 song "Y.M.C.A." by the Village People.
+The YMCA is a parachurch organisation based on Protestant values.
+Similar organizations include the YWCA, and the Young Men's Hebrew Association (YMHA).
+The YWCA is independent of the YMCA, but a few local and national YMCA and YWCA associations have merged into YM/YWCAs or YMCA-YWCAs and belong to both organizations, while providing the programs from each (e.g. Sweden did so in 1966).

+In popular culture, the YMCA is the subject of the 1978 song "Y.M.C.A." by the Village People.